TriKro/rsb-content/part3-generative_market_research/focus-group.md

  * Customer

 ## Description
-Focus groups are traditional tools that bigger companies use to hear the voice of the consumer/customer.
+Focus groups are a traditional method that larger companies use to hear the voice of the customer.
 Focus groups are a divergent tool to gather insights based on group conversations.
 When done well, group conversations help chain associations among group participants, supposedly resulting in a better sense of the subjective essence.

 Focus groups have a long history.
-They were first used over 60 years ago by US government sociologists investigating the effectiveness of WWII military propaganda movies.
+They were first used over 60 years ago by U.S. government sociologists investigating the effectiveness of WWII military propaganda movies.
 They are most often used in the context of:
  * media consumption
  * consumer product advertising
  * traditional market research

-According to Harvard Business Professor, Gerald Zaltman, focus groups tap into only about 5% of people's thought processes — the 5% that lies above the level of consciousness.
+According to Harvard Business Professor Gerald Zaltman, focus groups tap into only about 5 percent of people's thought processes — the 5 percent that lies above the level of consciousness.

-Focus groups are quick and easy to design and use, particularly if there is a bigger budget available, as there are many companies and third parties that help recruit and organise focus group sessions.
+Focus groups are quick and easy to design and use, particularly if there is a bigger budget available, as there are many companies and third parties that help recruit and organize focus group sessions.

 If used as a source of idea generation, they tend be more effective than if used as a tool for verification.
-Overall, they are used to try to understand "unarticulated needs", directly in the voice of the customer.
+Overall, they are used to try to understand "unarticulated needs," directly in the voice of the customer.

 According to B2BInternational.com, typical market research situations when focus groups include: